metagenlab/chlamdb/docs/tutorial/website.rst

 -----------------------------

 This page represents several overlaps with the ``Protein annotation view`` page, however this is focused on the orthogroup whether on a single member and its homologs.
 Indeed, it may occur that the homologs of a locus tag are split within more orthogroups.
-Of interest, in this page the alignment between the members of the orthogroup is available and amino acid substitutions can be easily observed (Fig.13 A)
+Of interest, in this page the alignment between the members of the orthogroup is available and amino acid substitutions can be easily observed (Fig.14 A)

 .. figure:: ../img/Orthogroup_page_overview_align_m_o.svg
     :figclass: align-center

-Figure 13: Overview of orthogroup 2742 of fliL gene of *Enterobacter soli* and protein alignment of its members.
+    **Figure 14: Overview of orthogroup 2742 of fliL gene of *Enterobacter soli* and protein alignment of its members.**

 -----------------------------
 KO/COG/Pfam annotation summary
 -----------------------------
 A summary page of each COG, Pfam, and Kegg entry is accessible in the web interface through the analysis in the ``Comparison`` section pages, through the ``Protein annotation view`` page and even from the ``Metabolism`` section pages.
 Each page provides a complete overview of the investigated annotation within the database and it comes also with external links.
-It is organized in three sections that can be visualized in **Fig. 14 ** where Pfam domain PF03748 is reported:
+It is organized in three sections that can be visualized in **Fig. 15 ** where Pfam domain PF03748 is reported:
     * **General**: It provides how many loci are characterized with that annotation combining the info with the Orthogroups classification.
     * **Protein list**: list of all locus tags with that annotation
     * **Profile**: phylogeny annotated with an heatmap of the entries with that annotation and their distribution into Orthogroups